University President Salary in the United States

-How much does a University President make?
+How much does a University President make in the United States?

 University President Salaries by Percentile